 So now's the time to start immersing yourself in Italian through TV.
 Like I said in the beginning, if you're not sure where to start, just pick one and get going.
 And if you still don't like it, change!

-Before you know it, especially if you make time to watch some TV every day, you'll find it easier to understand Italian and to use the grammar and vocabulary you're learning.
+Before you know it, especially if you make time to watch some TV every day, you'll find it easier to understand Italian and to use the Italian grammar and vocabulary you're learning.